Dev-TT/Haskell-02-Introduction-IOHK-2020/README.md

 # Fork
-This has been forked from IOHK repo by Juan H
+This has been forked from IOHK repo by DevTT